 Essay and General Literature Index Retrospective

 This resource is a bibliographic database that cites essays, articles and miscellaneous works published in the United States, Great Britain, and Canada.
-It covers 8 Centuries (1900-1984) of essays, annuals and serial publications from the 20th Century.
+It covers 8 decades (1900-1984) of essays, annuals and serial publications from the 20th Century.

 European Views of the Americas: 1493 to 1750

 Bibliography of works printed in Europe about the Americas.
 Covers the history of European exploration as well as portrayals of Native American peoples.
 Topics include commerce, discovery, various ethnic and national groups, Jesuits, piracy, and slavery.

 This resource provides access to scholarly journal articles from Latin America, Portugal and Spain.
 All major subject areas are covered with particular emphasis on agriculture, biological sciences, economics, history, law, literature, philosophy, psychology, public administration, religion, and sociology.

 A selective annotated bibliography of scholarly monographs, journal articles, conference papers, books chapters and electronic resources.
 Edited by the Hispanic Division of the Library of Congress, the Handbook covers a range of disciplines including anthropology, art, economics, geography, government & politics, history, international relations, literature, music, philosophy and sociology.

 Very large image-based legal research database includes such collections as: Legal Classics, Law Journal Library, U.S. Supreme Court Library, U.S. Federal Legislative History Library, Treaties and Agreements Library and more.

 Multi-subject index to periodical literature on Latin America and Hispanics in the United States.

 Historical Statistics of the United States Millennial Edition Online

 Coverage: Colonial era to present